Rockies vs. Padres Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has 58 hits with 18 doubles, two triples, nine home runs, 26 walks and 36 RBI.
-He's also stolen four bases.
+- Ryan McMahon has 60 hits with 18 doubles, two triples, nine home runs and 26 walks.
+He has driven in 36 runs with four stolen bases.

 McMahon Recent Games